 Doing this will make the desired behavior more likely to happen again.

-Desensitization is slowly exposing your dog to what they are anxious about, whether being left alone, going to the vet, or hearing fireworks.
+Dog anxiety solutions such as desensitization slowly expose your dog to what they are anxious about, whether being left alone, going to the vet, or hearing fireworks.

 The goal is to help your dog feel more comfortable in the situation by increasing their tolerance level bit by bit.